gagolews/stringi/devel/sphinx/rapi/stri_sub_all.md

 If `from` consists of a two-column matrix, then these two columns are used as `from` and `to`, respectively, unless the second column is named `length`.
 Such types of index matrices are generated by [`stri_locate_all`](stri_locate.md).
 If extraction or replacement based on [`stri_locate_first`](stri_locate.md) or [`stri_locate_last`](stri_locate.md) is needed, see [`stri_sub`](stri_sub.md).

 In the replacement function, the index ranges must be sorted with respect to `from` and must be mutually disjoint.
 Negative `length` does not result in any altering of the corresponding input string.
-On the other hand, in `stri_sub_all`, this yields `NA`.
+On the other hand, in `stri_sub_all`, this make the corresponding chunk be ignored, see `ignore_negative_length`, though.

 ## Value